mononobi/pyrin/README.md

 3. An entry with `pyrin.server` value should also be created in `/etc/hosts` file.

-4. Now you could execute `src/start_tests.py` script to start all tests.
+4. Now you could execute `src/start_tests.py` to start all tests.

 # Contribute In Pyrin Development

-You must execute `scripts/setup/install-dependencies.sh` script first.
+You must execute `scripts/setup/install-dependencies.sh` first.
 Then open the project in your IDE and create required pipenv environment.
-Then you could start developing pyrin.
+Then you could start developing Pyrin.

 # Demo Application